starpu-runtime/starpu/.github/ISSUE_TEMPLATE/bug_report.md

 ### Obtained behavior

-Please describe the result of your actions, and notably what you got that you didn't expect
+Please describe the result of your actions, and notably what you got that you didn't expect.

+If you get a segfault or assertion failure, please run the program in a debugger and send a backtrace (`bt full`).
+If you are trying a starpu example, you may need to run `gdb` through `libtool --mode=execute gdb` so it can find libraries etc.

 ### Expected behavior